Getting Started#

 make doc

 Once the documetation builds, you can access it by opening Rayleigh/doc/build/html/index.html in your web browser.
+To build the PDF version of the documentation (same content as HTML) you run make docpdf.

 Building the code is again the same on Linux and Mac.
 Execute the following: